Welcome to Wrexham: Five things we learned

 Unquestionably the two extremely famous actors at the forefront of the story play a starring role in the new documentary series Welcome to Wrexham, but it is by no means just the Rob and Ryan show.

-It sounded like the plot of a far-fetched Hollywood movie, but now the inside story of Rob McElhenney and Ryan Reynolds' takeover of National League side Wrexham is being told in full in this new new Disney+ series.
+It sounded like the plot of a far-fetched Hollywood movie, but now the inside story of Rob McElhenney and Ryan Reynolds' takeover of National League side Wrexham is being told in full in this new Disney+ series.

 The first two episodes dropped this morning - there are 14 more episodes to come in this series - with Wrexham's owners promising the documentary puts its "underdog story" in the spotlight.